Where to Buy DWN Trees

 707.823.9125

-Plant varieties ordered from Dave Wilson Nursery for 2022:
+Plant varieties ordered from Dave Wilson Nursery for 2024:

 Arkansas Black Spur Apple

 Large, late season.
 Dark red skin, high quality even where summer nights are warm.
 For dessert and cooking.
 Keeps many months.
 Chilling requirement 500-600 hours.
+Proven very productive in trial with much less chilling than the estimated requirement.
 Partly self-fruitful.
 USDA Zones 5-9.

 Ashmead's Kernel Apple

 Widely regarded as one of the all-time best-flavored apples.
-Small to medium-sized fruit variable shape, often lop-sided.
+Small to medium-sized fruit.
 Greenish to golden brown russet skin with reddish highlights.
 Creamy yellow flesh is aromatic, crisp and sweet.
 Fruit picked early is somewhat sharp and acidic, but mellows after a few weeks off the tree.
 Ripens after Red Delicious, about with Golden Delicious.
 Keeps 3-4 months.
 Used for dessert, cider and sauce.
 Resistant to powdery mildew, somewhat resistant to apple scab.
 Winter hardy tree, begins bearing at young age.
 From England, discovered in the early 1700s.
 Estimated chilling requirement 800-1000 hours.
 Partly self-fruitful, biggest crops with cross-pollination.

 Braeburn Apple

-New, from New Zealand.
 Superb late season fruit: very crisp and tangy, more flavorful than Granny Smith.
 Excellent keeper.
 Green with dark red blush.
 October-November harvest.
+Discovered in New Zealand in 1952, grown in U.S. since 1980s.
 700 hours.
+Proven very productive in trial with much less chilling than the estimated requirement.
 Self-fruitful.
 USDA Zones 5-10.

 Fuji Apple